-(1) This column represents the number of shares of Class A Common Stock underlying exercisable options that have not been exercised at March 30, 2013.
+(1) This column represents the number of shares of Class A Common Stock underlying exercisable options that have not been exercised as of April 2, 2016, the last day of Fiscal 2016.

-(2) This column represents the number of shares of Class A Common Stock underlying unexercisable options at March 30, 2013.
-These options vest and become exercisable ratably in three equal annual installments beginning one year after the grant date, with the exception of those granted to Mr. Farah in Fiscal 2011 and Fiscal 2012.
-See "Executive Employment Agreements - Roger Farah's Employment Agreement" for a description of these stock options.
+(2) This column represents the number of shares of Class A Common Stock underlying unexercisable options at April 2, 2016.
+These options vest and become exercisable ratably in three equal annual installments beginning one year after the grant date.